Music Performance Year One

 - Effectively rehearse material for performance, developing methods for solving technical difficulties in performance by analysing and evaluating technical demands and stylistic requirements through self-directed practice routines.

 - Communicate musical concepts and appropriate stagecraft technique through effective audience engagement.

 - Develop self-analysis and critical skills through constructive written and verbal analysis of their own and other students’ musical performances.

-Students will have weekly lessons with their instrumental tutor of the student and tutor’s design, which are focused toward fulfilling the end of semester performance goals.
-Weekly Performance Masterclass lectures will address areas of performance and stagecraft considerations, with introduction to improvisation.
+Students will have weekly lessons with their instrumental tutor of the student and tutor’s design, which are focused toward fulfilling the end-of-semester performance goals.
+Weekly Performance Masterclass lectures will address areas of performance and stagecraft considerations, with an introduction to improvisation.